naveen-mehta/arcadian-digital/README.md

 ## Introduction

 This is a front-end single page application built using React as a part of a coding test for Arcadian Digital.
-Used styled components for custom compoenents and react scroll for smooth scrolling.
+Used styled components for custom components and react scroll for smooth scrolling.
 Deployed using netlify.

 See live version here :) https://please-hire-naveen.netlify.app/